GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 ---snip---
 ```

-The `SETENV` permission lets us set the `PYTHONPATH` which dictates where one of the directory that Python will use to search for packages.
+The `SETENV` permission lets us set the `PYTHONPATH` which dictates a directory that Python will use to search for packages.

 ### zipfile.py